cplagz/GarDoor-Car/README.md

 The Mqtt broker topic GarDoor-Car will publish Door 1's (garage door) status to.
 Must be placed within quotation marks.
 (Default: /1/status)

-DOOR1_OPEN_PIN D2

-The GPIO pin connected to the relay that is connected to Door 1's garage door opener's open terminals.
-(Default: NodeMCU D2 / Arduino 4)

-DOOR1_CLOSE_PIN D2
+DOOR1_RELAY_PIN 12

-The GPIO pin connected to the relay that is connected to Door 1's garage door opener's close terminals.
-If your garage door opener is like most (all?), the same terminals control open and close via a momentary connection of the terminals.
-In this case, set DOOR1_CLOSE_PIN and DOOR1_OPEN_PIN to the same pin.
-(Default: NodeMCU D2 / Arduino 4)
+The ESP8266 GPIO pin connected to the relay signal pin which causes the relay to "close" allowing current to flow.
+The relay is in turn connected to the garage door opener's terminals, using either the NO (normally open) or NC (normally close) connector plus the common connector.
+This assumes that the same terminals control open and close via a momentary connection of the terminals, which most garage door opener's do.
+(Default: 12) (which is D6 on the NodeMCU)

-DOOR1_STATUS_PIN D5

-The GPIO pin connected to the reed/magnetic switch attached to Door 1.
-(Default: NodeMCU D5 / Arduino 14)

-DOOR1_STATUS_SWITCH_LOGIC "NO"

-The type of reed/magnetic switch used for Door 1.
-Must be placed within quotation marks.
-Set to "NO for normally-open.
-Set to "NC" for normally-closed.
-(Default: NO)
+DOOR1_ECHO_PIN 4

 **Car Parameters**